Advertisement

 6 / 7

 Many breast cancer survivors who’ve undergone surgery also experience a loss of strength and range of motion in their arms, back and shoulders.
-Invest in some light weights to give your upper body a boost.
+Lifting light weights may give your upper body a boost.

-Gentle weightlifting (using 2- to 3-pound weights) has shown to be safe for most breast cancer survivors, and may lower your risk for developing lymphedema, or swelling.
+Gentle weightlifting (using 2- to 3-pound weights) has shown to be safe for most breast cancer survivors, and may lower your risk for developing lymphedema, or swelling caused by the buildup of lymph fluid.
 A 2019 systematic review published in the International Journal of Nursing Sciences found that resistance exercise may help reduce lymphedema in those who already had it, and did not increase the risk of developing lymphedema in those who were at risk.
 Slow, progressive weightlifting can also prevent muscle deterioration and help increase functioning in the upper body.

 7 / 7